build-trust/ockam/implementations/elixir/ockam/ockam_hub/docs/token-lease-manager.md

 They will be modules that will be passed as arguments under `:cloud_service_module` and `:storage_service_module`.

-It will be started if the service `token_lease_service` is required.
+It will be started if the service `token_lease` is required.

 ## Cloud Service